Aaryan-Engineering/go-kart-telemetry-analysis/README.md

 🔗 **[View a sample dashboard](https://aaryan-engineering.github.io/go-kart-telemetry-analysis/)**

-*This is the HTML dashboard view — the data, graphs, recommendations and conclusions are all generated from a real go-kart telemetry session, not mock data.
+*This is the HTML dashboard view.
+The data, graphs, recommendations and conclusions are all generated from a real go-kart telemetry session, not mock data.
 This link shows what gets produced automatically when you run the pipeline on your own session.
-Plotly-based, no install needed — includes the full engineering conclusions write-up at the bottom of the page.*
+Plotly-based, no install needed, includes the full engineering conclusions write-up at the bottom of the page.*

 ## Screenshots